pond-org/pond/docs/user-guide/files.md

 ## File Indexing

 ### Automatic File Discovery
-Index existing files into the catalog:
+Discover and register existing files in your data catalog using the `index_files` function:

 ```python
 import tempfile